geoscixyz/Toolkit/docs/content/Demos/SyntheticTiltDepth.rst

     :align: center
     :figwidth: 100 %

-Click below on the **'launch binder'** button to go to an interactive notebook where you can apply the tilt-depth method to estimate the depths to magnetic sources within the synthetic geologic model.
+Click below on the **'launch binder'** button (or right-click and choose 'Open link in new tab') to go to an interactive notebook where you can apply the tilt-depth method to estimate the depths to magnetic sources within the synthetic geologic model.

 .. image:: https://mybinder.org/badge.svg
     :target: https://mybinder.org/v2/gh/geoscixyz/Toolkit/master?filepath=.%2FNotebooks%2F2_1_5_Synthetic_Mag_Data_DepthSource.ipynb